vomitorius/vomitorius/README.md

 ### 👋 Hi there!
 I'm Csaba

-I'm a  web developer from Hungary with a strong focus on building dynamic and high-performance web applications.
-I love turning ideas into reality through code, and I'm constantly exploring new technologies to expand my skill set.
+I'm a  web developer from Hungary.

 ### 🛠️ Technologies & Skills